eye-division/jeniross/_gallery/blue.md

 ---
 title: Blue
 description_markdown: >-
-  "BLUE" Internal Commission for New Ashgate Gallery 2006.
+  "BLUE"&nbsp; Commission for New Ashgate Gallery 2006.

   This installation was commissioned to mark the refurbishment of the gallery